 In the medium and long term, a change in the composition of tree species can be expected.

-Especially on drier and warmer locations it is recommended to extend the spectrum of tree species with both native tree species from drier or continental climates such as chestnut, winter linden, hornbeam, wild fruit species, downy oak, service tree as well as planting imported tree species from southern (eastern) Europe such as Hungarian oak, Turkey oak, hop hornbeam, oriental beech or even with imported species from overseas with distribution in summer dry climates such as Douglas fir, coastal fir or red oak.
+Especially on drier and warmer locations it is recommended to extend the spectrum of tree species with both native tree species from drier or continental climates such as chestnut, winter linden, hornbeam, wild fruit species, downy oak, service tree as well as planting imported tree species from southern and south-eastern Europe such as Hungarian oak, Turkey oak, hop hornbeam, oriental beech or even with imported species from overseas with distribution in summer dry climates such as Douglas fir, coastal fir or red oak.
 It is an important task of science and practice to develop a tree species selection, tree species mixture and stand treatments optimised for the future climate.

 Drought and heat favour the development of forest fires.
 Every year, the Federal Office for Agriculture and Food (BLE) compiles data on forest fire frequency and burned area in Germany.
 According to this data, an average of about 800 forest fires have been recorded annually over the past ten years.
 Most forest fires occur in May and July.
 Compared to the other German states, Brandenburg is particularly susceptible to forest fires due to its rapidly drying, sandy soils and the highly combustible pine forests.